The Shields Painting Difference: Perfection with Every Brush Stroke

 “We could have been ground zero,” he said.
 “Then it would’ve been all gone.”

-Many residents of Weeki Wachee Gardens evacuated before the storm.
+Many residents of Weeki Wachee Gardens evacuated prior to the storm and had not yet returned as of Wednesday afternoon.

 Over on Westwind Street, Tim Beach worked quietly and alone, clearing out Christmas decorations, family photos and furniture from the downstairs of his teal stilted house.